PrideChung/FontAwesomeKit/README.md

 Instead of getting the attributed string, you can draw the icon onto an image like this: `[starIcon imageWithSize:CGSizeMake(15, 15)];` This will use the attributes you've set to draw that image, you only need to specify a size for the image.

 #### Drawing Offset
 By default the icon will be centered horizontally and vertically.
 I believe it's 99% what you want.
-However, if you think it's not centered properly, you can set the `drawingPositionAdjustment` property on the icon, like this:
+However, if you think it's not centered properly, you can set the `drawingPositionAdjustment` property for the icon, like this:

 `starIcon.drawingPositionAdjustment = UIOffsetMake(2, 2);`